 Ah, distinctly I remember it was in the bleak December;

 And each separate rutted passage wrought its force upon my tour.

-Eagerly I wished the campsite;—vainly I had sought to borrow
+Eagerly I wished the hotel; vainly I had sought to borrow

-From my roadbooks surcease of sorrow—sorrow for the lost LC4
+From my roadbook surcease of sorrow, sorrow for an LC4

 For the rare and radiant maiden whom the angels name LC4